articles

 Sometimes, this kind of enmeshment is easy to recognize; other times, it may appear in more subtle ways.
 One of the ways it shows is when your husband talks about his mother all the time.
 My ex used to do this until I had to put up some very strong boundaries with him, which, of course, he blamed me for.

-Almost every second sentence that came out of his mouth was about his mother!
+Almost every second sentence that came out of my ex-husband’s mouth was about his mother!
 This is a good sign that a man is severely enmeshed with his mother.
 When he constantly says: “My mother said this…” or “My mother wants this…” or “The way my mother sees this is…,” this is a strong indicator that your husband is a MEM.

+When your mother-in-law leaves her own husband behind and moves into your home to live with your husband, that’s another warning sign that you’re dealing with a MEM.
 The pattern of MEM can also jump a generation.
 Mothers who have an enmeshed relationship with their sons may later do the same with their grandsons.
 I have experienced this in my own life.

 Her grandsons will learn from a very young age that her needs are the only ones that matter, and they need to keep her happy, satisfied, and spend time exclusively with her.
 All of her grandsons’ free time will have to be spent with her, and if they spend it with someone else, she will become jealous and manipulative to get her way and ensure they spend time only with her.